 Within the world of the film, Ryan Gosling’s character Sebastian is obsessed with a strange and quirky commitment to vinyl records and increasingly obscure music that has fallen out of fashion in a consumerist, pop-obsessed society (“No one likes jazz, not even you,” he tells Mia at one point in frustration).
 He meets and converts a skeptical Mia to his way of thinking: you can’t just listen to jazz, you have to “see… what’s at stake,” he tells her.
 He takes her to a club and helps her understand the improvisatory nature of the music.
-He insists that real jazz is not Kenny G., it’s something powerful and visionary (note that he does not say, “black”).
-In the scene in a jazz club where they first have this conversation, the film demonstrates visually that the music is a black cultural artifact -- the musicians in this scene are all black.
-But it doesn’t discursively or textually fill in the rest of the blanks in the story: when we talk about Kenny G.’s approach to jazz, we are talking about a white musician.
-(Tellingly, when he mentions someone committing an act of violence -- Sidney Bechet -- that’s a black musician.)
+He insists that real jazz is not Kenny G., it’s something powerful and visionary (note that he does not say, “Black”).
+In the scene in a jazz club where they first have this conversation, the film demonstrates visually that the music is a Black cultural artifact -- the musicians in this scene are all Black (see: the image above from the film).
+But Gosling's character doesn’t fill in the rest of the blanks in the story or name the parts played by Whiteness and Blackness.
+When he talks about Kenny G.’s approach to jazz, he is talking about a white musician.
+Tellingly, when he mentions a jazz musician committing an act of violence -- Sidney Bechet -- that’s a Black musician.

-The former basketball player Kareem Abdul-Jabbar succinctly pointed out the irony in Chazelle’s depiction of a white jazz purist and a crowd-pleasing black band-leader:
+The critic Kareem Abdul-Jabbar (yes, that Kareem Abdul-Jabbar) succinctly pointed out the irony in Chazelle’s depiction of a white jazz purist and a crowd-pleasing Black band-leader:

 Let’s take a step back and introduce Playing in the Dark a bit more broadly.